-The graph consists of four modules, including an unobserved \textbf{identification} module and three observed evidence modules \textbf{witness}, \textbf{glass}, and \textbf{DNA}.
-Each module can be a DAG and the extended Bayesian network is shown in \autoref{fig: OOBN expanded} (a).
-Each dashed rectangle represents the sub-DAG of the corresponding higher-level module in \autoref{fig: OOBN simple example}, where pink nodes represent unobserved hypotheses (Boolean) and blue nodes represent observed evidence.
-The \textbf{identification} module includes only one node: the prosecutor hypothesis ``the suspect is guilty''.
-It will then lead to the hypotheses about the evidence ``the store window is the source of glass retrieved from the suspect's clothes'' and ``cashier is the source of the DNA retrieved from the blood on the suspect's clothes'', as well as the witness's testimony about ``being punched by the suspect''.
+In this case, the goal is the identification of the suspect based on the three evidence components: witness, glass, and DNA.
+The graph shown in Figure~\ref{fig: OOBN simple example}(a) is a \textit{high-level OOBN} containing four modules: the unobserved \textit{identification} module, and three observed evidence modules \textit{witness}, \textit{glass}, and \textit{DNA}.
+The arrows describe the dependence of the evidence on the identity of the suspect.
+Each module can be expanded to a BN, yielding the expanded BN shown in Figure~\ref{fig: OOBN simple example}(b).
+Each dashed region surrounds the sub-graph of the corresponding higher-level module in Figure~\ref{fig: OOBN simple example}(a).
+The pink nodes represent unobserved (Boolean) hypotheses, while the blue nodes represent observed evidence.
+The \textit{identification} module includes only one node, which represents the prosecutor's hypothesis ``the suspect is guilty.''
+Arrows departing from this node point to the hypotheses about the evidence ``the store window is the source of glass retrieved from the suspect's clothes'' and ``the cashier is the source of the DNA retrieved from the blood on the suspect's clothes'', as well as the witness testimony about ``being punched by the suspect.''
 If the testimony is trustworthy and the cashier is indeed the source of the DNA, we would expect to see blood on the suspect's clothes.
-To analyze the DNA samples obtained from the blood on suspect's clothes, we need the blood sample, DNA profile from both cashier and suspect, and the hypothesis deciding if cashier is truly the source of the DNA.
-Similarly, if ``the store window is the source of glass'' is true, then together with the evidence ``glass from the store window'', which is collected by the investigators after the crime, we should expect a match between the two glass samples.
+To analyze the DNA samples obtained from the blood on the suspect's clothes, we need the blood sample, DNA profile from both cashier and suspect, and the hypothesis on cashier being the source of the DNA.
+Similarly, if ``the store window is the source of glass'' is true, then together with the evidence ``glass from the store window,'' which is collected by the investigators after the crime, we should expect a match between the two glass samples.

-OOBNs offer significant value through the utilization of generic network modules that can be reused, both within and across higher-level networks \cite{neil2000building,hepler2007object,fenton2013general}.
-One example is the generic \textbf{testimony} model designed by Dawid, Hepler and Schum \cite{dawid2011inference}, based on witness credibility model by Schum and Morris \cite{schum2007assessing} (shown in \autoref{fig: OOBN testimony} (a)).